 - Fifth offense: Five to 15 years in prison and at least a three-year license suspension.

-If you are facing charges for driving under the influence of marijuana, it is urgent that you consult with a St. Louis DWI defense lawyer at The Hammer Law Firm, LLC as soon as possible.
+If you are facing charges for driving under the influence of marijuana or marijuana possession, it is urgent that you consult with a St. Louis DWI defense lawyer at The Hammer Law Firm, LLC as soon as possible.
 To request a consultation with a member of our award-winning team, contact us today.